shelby1eo/ya-rust-introduction/src/introduction.md

 The original idea was to touch those fundamental Rust concepts in order to facilitate the first impact of someone who have just started with Rust.

+Chapters are organized in a didactical logic instead of cluster of logical topics, which means starting with small and simple concepts then evolving in more complex things.

 When possible i will try to link directly the Rust Book in order to avoid duplication.
 A lot is inspired by the official learning materials provided by Rust, please read them they are the best.
 - [Rust Book](https://rust-book.cs.brown.edu/experiment-intro.html)